 So, you have taken out a mortgage and bought a property.
 But if you later decide another fixed rate deal could be better for your needs, you might consider remortgaging and leaving your fixed-rate mortgage early.
 But the question is this: When is the best time to leave your present mortgage deal and o to a new lender?

 Most people decide to remortgage 3-4 months before their current fixed rate deal ends.
-As it can take several weeks to organise a new mortgage, the early redemption charge can usually be avoided as their mortgage will end just before their new remortgage deal begins.
+As it can take several weeks to organize a new mortgage, the early repayment charge can usually be avoided as their mortgage will end just before their new remortgage deal begins.

 But what if you want to remortgage much earlier than this?
 It is possible for you to do so, but as we said, you will be subject to the early repayment charges set by your current lender.
 You, therefore, need to be sure you will save money by remortgaging.
 These apply to both homeowners and buy-to-let property owners.

 Can I remortgage before the end of fixed term?

 Some mortgage lenders are very flexible and will let you remortgage at any time.